1 cup (2 sticks) butter, room temperature

 3/4 tsp salt

-1 1/2 cups cake flour (all-purpose would work just fine)
+1 1/2 cups gluten free cake flour (all purpose flour would work just fine)

 1 pound good quality semi-sweet or bittersweet chocolate, chopped